 (due to more crital mechanics requiring attention the current implomentatino of Casual Mode appears to change nothing.
 However critical changes do take place behind the scene that will be populated at a later date)

-Each of the games Cases (Missions) are based around the world constantly progressing throughout play.
-Key scenarios happen at scripted times throughout each day, requiring the player to properly time-manage each of their cases.
+Each of the games Cases (Mission) are based around the world constantly progressing in the background throughout play.
+Key scenarios happen at scripted times throughout each day, requiring the player to properly time manage each case.

-Accelerated Time : By default the game simulates time an an accelerated pace.
-Roughly 5 minutes in real life is equivalent to an hour ingame.
+Accelerated Time : Roughly 5 minutes in real life is equivalent to an hours of in-game time.
 This allows the cases to keep pace, without wasting the players time.

 At the start of each Case (Mission) the player will be given a single nebulus objective; Find my wife and report what she's up to, spy on this person, infiltrate this group etc. The player is then give a few initial threads, then it is up to them alone to decide how they see the case to fruition.